 Property prices are continually changing.
 Usually, property values appreciate in the long term.
 But, of course, there is always a certain amount of risk in real estate.

-When your house appreciates you have more equity to borrow against, and you get a bigger profit when you sell.
-There is a variety of reasons why property values in Delray Beach move up and down.
-So, how will you be sure what you're purchasing presently will appreciate over time?
-It's critical that you go with a REALTOR® in Delray Beach who understands the factors that drive local prices.
+When your home appreciates you have a bigger asset to borrow against, and you'll produce a better profit when you sell.
+Property values in Delray Beach vary for various reasons, so how will you be sure what you're purchasing today won't depreciate the day after you close?
+The most important element to consider is that you choose an agent in Delray Beach who is familiar with the factors that drive local prices.

 What is the number one factor affecting real estate appreciation?
 Many are convinced that it's the economy.
 Clearly, interest rates, unemployment, business growth, government programs and numerous other national determinants have a measurable impact on your home's value.
 But the most important factors that figure your property's value are particular to the local Delray Beach economy and housing market.

 Access to services - Convenient access to schools, jobs and amenities like shopping, restaurants and entertainment is a priority to a lot of us and will greatly influence home values.
 So these areas often appreciate, or keep their value, best.